-These children grew up to be wise beyond their years.
-Hansel was smart and charming where Gretel was cautious but quick-witted.
+These two children grew up to be wise beyond their years.
+Hansel was smart, soft, and charming where Gretel was poetic, cautious, but quick-witted.
 The two children loved to skip stones in the lake half a mile over.

 At the peak of their childhood, a great famine struck the country where Hansel and Gretel lived.
 It left the rich secluded from the middling and poor classes; the merchant class fought to survive; and the poorest of the poor plummeted into utter starvation.
 The woodcutter and his wife, along with Hansel and Gretel eventually struggled to stay fed.

-The reoccurring moments of starvation gradually caused the woodcutter’s wife to go insane.
+The reoccurring moments of starvation gradually caused the woodcutter’s wife to go choose selfishness.
 One evening, after Hansel and Gretel had been tucked in bed, the woman approached her husband.

 “We must survive the upcoming winter… We must…” she started.
 “We cannot feed everyone in this small house… We cannot…”

 “Well, what are we to do?” the woodcutter asked.

 “We must leave the children alone in the wooded forest.
 That way we will only have to feed ourselves,” she replied.

 “If we leave them there, they will surely starve!” he cried.